Collaboration and Connections

 Dr Jude Fransman is a sociologist currently holding a Leverhulme Early Career Fellowship at IET, the Open University.
 Her research focuses on the processes of research/evidence production and use.

 Online booking via Paypal will open shortly.
-Prices are designed to be highly accessible to students and staff working in the sector.
+Prices are designed to be highly accessible to students and staff working in the sector at £10 for members and £20 for non-members.

 09.30 Tea and Coffee